Sword Art Online: Setting

 The light novel series spans several virtual reality worlds, beginning with the game, Sword Art Online (SAO), which is set in a world known as Aincrad.
-Each world is built on a game engine called Cardinal system, which was initially developed specifically for SAO by Akihiko Kayaba, but was later duplicated for Alfheim Online (ALO), and a consolidated package is later given to Kirito in the form of the World Seed, who had it leaked online with the successful intention of reviving the virtual reality industry.
+Each world is built on a game engine called the Cardinal system, which was initially developed specifically for SAO by Akihiko Kayaba, but was later duplicated for Alfheim Online (ALO), and a consolidated package is later given to Kirito in the form of the World Seed, who had it leaked online with the successful intention of reviving the virtual reality industry.
 A third world known as Gun Gale Online (GGO) appears in the third arc and is stylized as a first-person shooter game instead of a role-playing game, and is the main setting of Alternative Gun Gale Online.
 It was created using the World Seed by an American company.
 A fourth world appears in the fourth arc known as the Underworld (UW).
 The world itself was created using the World Seed as a base, but it is as realistic as the real world due to using many powerful government resources to keep it running.
+A fifth main world called Unital Ring (UR) was formed under mysterious circumstances from the merging of all of the Seed MMO worlds, and is the main setting of the Unital Ring arc along with the Underworld.